-In the current time, Tattoo’s are so common that it’s no longer surprising to everyday people.
-For the people who have tattoos, sometimes situations arise that warrant tattoo removal treatment:
+These days, tattoos are so common that having one or more is no longer surprising to most people.
+However, for people with tattoos, sometimes situations arise that warrant tattoo removal treatment, including:

 - A tattoo didn’t come out how you envisioned it.